franzeh/Neurolanche-Ambassador-Program/README.md

 For this specific moment, with the upcoming launch in the next 2 months of important parts of our products like Firolauss and the token of our ecosystem $NEROX, we will need a task force from our ambassadors.

-Create At Least 3 Original Weekly Contents About Neurolanche:
+Create Original Weekly Contents About Neurolanche:

 Ambassadors are expected to produce a minimum of three original pieces of content per week on their official profiles.
 This can include articles, posts, videos, or any other creative content related to Neurolanche.